darrenjkt/MS3D/README.md

 Please refer to [INSTALL.md](docs/INSTALL.md) for the installation of MS3D.

 ## Usage: Auto-labeling
-We provide a detailed [tutorial](tools/demo/ms3d_demo_tutorial.ipynb) to show how we can generate labels for a folder of point clouds.

-To reproduce our results or use MS3D for your own data, refer to the guides below:
-- [DATASET_PREPARATION.md](docs/DATASET_PREPARATION.md) to prepare the datasets.
-- [GETTING_STARTED.md](docs/GETTING_STARTED.md) to learn how to use MS3D.
+We provide the following guides to learn how to use MS3D.
+- [GETTING_STARTED.md](docs/GETTING_STARTED.md) to reproduce our paper results.
+- [AUTO_LABEL_YOUR_DATA.md](docs/AUTO_LABEL_YOUR_DATA.md) to auto-label your own point cloud data.
-- [PARAMETERS.md](docs/MS3D_PARAMETERS.md) on a guide of how to tune MS3D parameters.
+- [PARAMETERS.md](docs/MS3D_PARAMETERS.md) to tune MS3D config file parameters.
-- [VISUALIZATION.md](docs/VISUALIZATION.md) to learn how to use our visualization tools for label assessment.
+- [VISUALIZATION.md](docs/VISUALIZATION.md) to use our visualization tools for label assessment.

-- [CUSTOM_DATASET_TUTORIAL.md](docs/CUSTOM_DATASET_TUTORIAL.md) to learn how to use MS3D for your own point cloud data.
+We provide a [tutorial](tools/demo/ms3d_demo_tutorial.ipynb) to demonstrate how MS3D auto-labels a folder of point clouds.

 ## Pre-trained Model Zoo
 In this section, we provide a collection of pre-trained (aka. off-the-shelf) models that can be used to reproduce our results or label your own datasets.
 If you wish to download multiple detectors, we provide links to download the entire folder of detectors trained on [nuScenes](https://drive.google.com/drive/folders/1hCB5ODFUBqnwwjDO7hdpHq6qgQFaAG72?usp=sharing) and [Lyft](https://drive.google.com/drive/folders/12vVM6WtjG38SjUNhhkgy3ZvkZZDm2Edh?usp=sharing) to save some time.